CloudContactAI/CCAI.NET/README.md

     // Verify the signature
     if (ccai.Webhook.VerifySignature(signature, json, secret))
     {
-        // Parse the event
-        var webhookEvent = ccai.Webhook.ParseEvent(json);
+        // Parse the event (supports both new and legacy formats) var webhookEvent = ccai.Webhook.ParseEvent(json);

         if (webhookEvent is MessageSentEvent sentEvent)
         {
             Console.WriteLine($"Message sent to: {sentEvent.To}");
         }
-        else if (webhookEvent is MessageReceivedEvent receivedEvent)
+        else if (webhookEvent is MessageIncomingEvent incomingEvent)
         {
-            Console.WriteLine($"Message received from: {receivedEvent.From}");
+            Console.WriteLine($"Message received from: {incomingEvent.From}");
         }
     }
     else